haircutfish/haircutfish.github.io/_posts/2023-09-11-Wireshark-Packet-Operations-Task-3-Statistics-Protocol-Details-Task-4-Packet-Filtering-Principles-&-Task-5-Packet-Filtering-Protocol-Filters.md

 _If you haven’t done tasks 1& 2 yet, here is the link to my write-up of them:_ [_Task 1 Introduction & Task 2 Statistics | Summary_](https://haircutfish.com/posts/Wireshark-Packet-Operations-Task-1-Introduction-&-Task-2-Statistics-Summary/)

-_If you haven’t done tasks 1& 2 yet, here is the link to my write-up of them:_ [_Task 1 Introduction & Task 2 Statistics | Summary_](https://medium.com/@haircutfish/wireshark-packet-operations-task-1-introduction-task-2-statistics-summary-139bf7d786f7)

 ## Getting the VM Started

 Starting at Task 1, you will see the green  _Start Machine_  button.
 Click this button to get the VM Started.